nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 If you are unsure about the modification and are not prepared to take full responsibility for the change, defer to another Collaborator.

-We recommend Collaboratory to follow the guidelines on the [Contributing Guide](./CONTRIBUTING.md#before-merging) for reviewing and merging Pull Requests.
+We recommend collaborators follow the guidelines on the [Contributing Guide](./CONTRIBUTING.md#before-merging) for reviewing and merging Pull Requests.

 ### Involving the Website Team